Curriculum Vitae

 Appointments

 Foundation Editor-In-Chief, Springer-Verlag Transactions on Pattern Languages of Progrmaming.
-2007-present
+2007-2019

-Editorial Board member of journals: IET Software, Systems Signs and Actions, Intl.
-Journal Agile and Extreme Software development..
+Editorial Board member of journals: IET Software, Systems Signs and Actions; Intl.
+Journal Agile and Extreme Software Development, Journal of Object Technology.

 Director of the Hillside Group, a US-based non-profit organization that promotes the study of design patterns worldwide, 2001-2008.